Note: Effective January 22, 2018, due to carrier changes, the divisor will become 139 in for ALL shipments.

 Within ShipBob pricing, when the dimensional weight is greater than the actual weight, the dimensional weight is used instead of the package's actual weight.

-Dimensional weight for domestic packages is calculated as follows:
+Dimensional weight for domestic and international packages is calculated as follows:

 If you have any further questions, please consult your Account Manager or our Customer Success team.